 Blessed with strong winds and a relatively shallow coastline, Taiwan is on track to transform its power sector with its focus on increasing wind power capacity.
 The target?
-Installing at least 5.7 gigawatts of offshore wind power by 2025 .
+Installing at least 20 gigawatts (GW) of offshore wind power by 2035.

 Yet, owing to its limited history of large-scale project finance transactions, offshore wind projects in Taiwan could face constraints on local currency project financing.
 Offshore energy projects with extensive development phases spanning from construction to operation often require large amounts of financing, resulting in complex financing structures.

-Once completed, the Yunlin and Formosa 2 wind farms will enable more than 1000 MW of clean power, helping Taiwan offset carbon emissions while powering local households from a sustainable source.
+Once completed, the Yunlin, Formosa 2, and Greater Changhua 1 wind farms will enable more than 1.6 GW of clean power, helping Taiwan reduce carbon emissions while powering local households from a sustainable source.
 The projects also underline the value of tailored financing in enabling significant energy projects – and in Taiwan’s case, supporting its energy transition goal of generating 20% of power from renewable sources by 2025.

 Financing is vital in enabling capital-intensive infrastructure.
 We’re proud to support the state-of-the-art technology from Siemens Gamesa Renewable Energy, which will help Taiwan address the impact of climate change.
-In 2019, the Yunlin and Formosa 2 offshore wind projects were amongst some of the most innovative multi-sourced project financings which had come to market in Asia that year.
-We look forward to further supporting sustainable infrastructure projects in the region.Siobhan Smyth, CEO of Project and Structured Debt Europe/Asia, Siemens Financial Services
+Siemens Financial Services has financed three offshore wind projects in Taiwan, Yunlin, Formosa 2, and Changhua 1, which were amongst some of the most innovative multi-sourced project financings which have recently come to market in Asia.
+Although new risks and challenges have arisen from COVID-19, Siemens Financial Services continues to view offshore wind as an exciting component of the APAC region’s energy transition.
+We look forward to further supporting sustainable infrastructure projects in the region.Siobhan Smyth, Head of Project and Structured Debt Europe/Asia, Siemens Financial Services